RECAP-Team/RECAP/code/JOB_GUIDE.md

-Nothing in Groups B, C, D, E writes to any other group's files, so within a group every job is safe to run at the same time as every other job in that group (and in most cases, across groups too — see the table below).
+Nothing in Groups B, C, D, E writes to any other group's files, so within a group every job is safe to run at the same time as every other job in that group (and in most cases, across groups too — see the table below). §3 below presents these same B/C/D/E jobs in a different order — main experiments before ablations, grouped by language — while the dependency rules here don't change.

 ---